-- You also can clear the information to view only the snapshot (page 118). - You can zoom in on the image by pressing the [4] side of the zoom button (page 72).
+- You also can clear the information to view only the snapshot (page 118). - You can zoom in on the image by sliding the zoom controller towards [4] (page 72).
 If you are recording a snapshot that is very important to you, it is recommended that you zoom the image and check its details after recording it.